AlbinoDrought/LoveBoot/README.md

 # LoveBoot

-LoveBoot is an automatic [LoveBeat](http://store.steampowered.com/app/354290/) player.
+LoveBoot is an automatic [LoveBeat](http://store.steampowered.com/app/354290/) player, similar to a cheat.
+It should also support [LoveRitmo](http://loveritmo.softnyx.com/), [LoveBeat Korea](http://lovebeat.plaync.com/), and other region-specific versions of the same game.

 Uses Emgu/OpenCV image recognition to recognize the gamestate (keys), and when to fulfill the gamestate (bars).

+LoveBoot does not access or alter the game's memory in any way - it is not a hack.
+Despite this, you may still get banned.

 If you have issues running after compiling, see [this link](http://stackoverflow.com/questions/503427/the-type-initializer-for-emgu-cv-cvinvoke-threw-an-exception) (copy emgu dlls to folder)